The Catholic Readers Society

 To check on dates for when we will be meeting next, click here to visit our Upcoming Events page.

-Next, We will discuss Absalom, Absalom! by William Faulkner.
+Next, we will discuss Dream of Scipio, by Iain Pears.
 For more information on how to join our meetings and receive online content, please click here.

 OUR CURRENT MISSION STATEMENT